gphat/bullfinch/docs/JDBCWorker.md

 dates should be in ISO 8601 format.
 This is useful for small requests that need to be timely.
 The client can safely assume that it need not clean up a response queue, as the message will be dropped.

+### default_process_by_ttl

+This defaults to PT300.
+It uses (Joda-Time)[http://joda-time.sourceforge.net/] durations.
+If you do not change this then any request taking over 300s will be dropped!